How to Install Puppet 8 Server on Rocky Linux and AlmaLinux 9 (Step-by-Step)

 4. Install Puppet Server

-sudo dnf install https://yum.puppet.com/puppet7-release-el-9.noarch.rpm
+sudo dnf install https://yum.puppet.com/puppet8-release-el-9.noarch.rpm

-sudo dnf install puppetserver
+sudo dnf install -y puppetserver

-5. Configure Puppet Master and Agent
+5. Configure Puppet master and agent

 sudo vim /etc/sysconfig/puppetserver